Can Cats Eat Bread? What You Need to Know!

 By Ed Malaker

 Most people eat plenty of bread.
 It holds our hamburgers, hot dogs, melts, and much more.
 It’s only natural to wonder if our cats can eat bread as well.
-The quick answer is yes, cats can eat bread in small amounts.
-However, there is a lot to consider before making bread a staple food in your pet’s diet.
-Join us while we look at the pros and cons of giving your pet this common food.
+The quick answer is that cats should not be eating bread, but in small amounts, it won’t kill them.
+Bread should never be a staple food in your pet’s diet.
+Join us while we look at the facts and risks of giving your pet this common food.

 Is Bread Bad for My Cat?

-Your cat is a carnivorous animal and would not eat bread in its natural habitat.
-Your cat’s diet should come primarily from meat products, like turkey, chicken, and fish.
-A cat’s digestive system does not have the enzymes to digest plant matter like wheat and oats that make up most bread and eating too much of it can lead to problems in the future.
+Your cat is a carnivorous animal and would not eat bread in their natural habitat.
+Their diet should come primarily from meat products like turkey, chicken, and fish.
+A cat’s natural diet may contain small amounts of plants and grains from consuming their prey’s digestive content.
+However, they cannot thrive on these kinds of foods, and eating too much of them can lead to problems in the future.

 Variety